Payzone-UK/payzone-ts-client-android/README.md

         responseHandler = new ResponseHandler();
         replyMessenger = new Messenger(responseHandler);
         apiClient = new ApiClient(getApplicationContext(), replyMessenger);
-        apiClient.initService(); // This connect your app with the Payzone Transaction Service }
+        apiClient.initService(); // Connects your app with the Payzone Transaction Service Component }

-`

 </details>
 <hr/>